dmerejkowsky/blog/content/post/2017-08-05-non-isomorphic-cpp-refactoring.md

 Something is wrong here.
 The door is closed *after* the call to `dust()`.
 And you don't want the housekeeper to see the contents of the safe, right?

-To fix this, we can remove the `~Door` desctructor completely, and introduce an explicit `close()` method in the `Safe` class:
+To fix this, we can remove the `~Door` destructor completely, and introduce an explicit `close()` method in the `Safe` class:

 ```cpp